Tight bounds for private communication over bosonic Gaussian channels based on teleportation simulation with optimal finite resources: Abstract

 \section{Abstract}

-Upper bounds for private communication over quantum channels can be computed by adopting channel simulation, protocol stretching, and relative entropy of entanglement.
-All these ingredients have led to single-letter upper bounds to the secret key capacity which are easily computed over suitable resource states.
-For bosonic Gaussian channels, the tightest upper bounds have been derived by considering teleportation simulation and asymptotic resource states, namely the asymptotic Choi matrices of the Gaussian channels.
-These states are generated by propagating part of a two-mode squeezed vacuum state through the channel and then taking the limit of infinite energy.
-So far, it has been an open problem to find alternative finite-energy resource states so that the teleportation simulation would imply a close approximation of the infinite-energy upper bounds.
-In this work we show this is indeed possible.
-We show how a class of finite-energy resource states are able to increasingly approximate the infinite-energy bounds for decreasing purity, so that they provide tight upper bounds to the secret-key capacity of one-mode phase-insensitive Gaussian channels.
+Upper bounds for private communication over quantum channels can be derived by adopting channel simulation, protocol stretching, and relative entropy of entanglement.
+All these ingredients have led to single-letter upper bounds to the secret key capacity which can be directly computed over suitable resource states.
+For bosonic Gaussian channels, the tightest upper bounds have been derived by employing teleportation simulation over asymptotic resource states, namely the asymptotic Choi matrices of these channels.
+In this work, we adopt a different approach.
+We show that teleporting over an analytical class of finite-energy resource states allows us to closely approximate the ultimate bounds\ for {increasing energy}, so as to provide increasingly tight upper bounds to the secret-key capacity of one-mode phase-insensitive Gaussian channels.
+We then show that an optimization over the same class of resource states can be used to bound the maximum secret key rates that are achievable in a finite number of channel uses.